thomplth/CUHK-Course-Projects/ENGG1110/vending-machine/README.md

-This is the course project of ENGG1110 Problem Solving By Programming.
+This is the final course project of ENGG1110 Problem Solving By Programming.